hamidrrz/sticky-contact-lite/readme.txt

 - Position: left or right
 - i18n-ready (Text Domain: sticky-contact-lite)

-**Settings:** number for call (tel:), WhatsApp number or full `wa.me/` link, mobile-only, auto-inject, position left/right.

 == Installation ==
 1. Upload the plugin files to `/wp-content/plugins/sticky-contact-lite/`, or install the ZIP via Plugins → Add New → Upload Plugin.
-2. Activate the plugin through the ‘Plugins’ screen in WordPress.
+2. Activate the plugin through the Plugins screen in WordPress.
 3. Go to **Settings → Sticky Contact** and enter your phone/WhatsApp.
 4. (Optional) Use shortcode `[sticky_contact]` where needed.

 == Frequently Asked Questions ==
 = Buttons don’t show up =
 - Ensure you filled phone or WhatsApp in settings and clicked **Save**.
 - If “Mobile only” is enabled, test on mobile or disable it.